contrapunctus-1/TheatreScript/README.md

 * Inspired by https://fountain.io and Markdown

 ## Goals
-1. Don't look like markup (like Fountain and Markdown, unlike LaTeX) - printable as-is
+1. Don't look like markup (like Fountain and Markdown, unlike LaTeX) - be printable as-is
-2. Reuse existing conventions
+2. Must support Devanagari
-3. Must support Devanagari
+3. Design syntax to be forgiving of the writer's errors
-4. Design syntax to be forgiving of the writer's errors
+   * scripts can be long and subtle errors can be difficult to spot
-5. Minimize user effort and editing software requirements
+4. Minimize user effort and editing software requirements

 ## Advantages
 1. Can be read, edited, and written by non-technical users